The Advocacy Bridge CIC

 People often contact us because:

-• They need support communicating with professionals or services
+- They need support communicating with professionals or family members

 The support people are often seeking is not simply information.
 It is: